 If you are not familiar with the Miocene, you should be.
-This is when your great, great, times 800,000, grand daddy was picking his nose and thinking long and hard about your grand ma.
+This is when your great, great, times 800,000, grand daddy was picking his nose and thinking long and hard about your grandma’s charms.
 It was a time characterized by strange weather, cold and warm then cold again and a new animal arrived on the block; apes and we know how that turned out.

 It started 23 million years ago, which might seem like a long way in the past, but think of the earth as a person that lived to 100 years.
 When the Miocene began, this ‘person’ would have been ninety five years old.
 Everything that has occurred since then has been in the last 5 years.